npxTSC/Sparklet/README.md

 ## FOR DEVS

-To get started, run `npm i` to install dependencies That's it!
+To get started, run `npm i` to install dependencies so your editor can do type-checking.

+Then, write a .env file with your `DB_USER` and `DB_PASS` environment variables.

+That's it!
 Now, you can start typing away!

+---

 Useful npm scripts: